-Germany is home to the largest economy in Europe and one of the lowest unemployment rates in the EU, making it an attractive yet competitive labor market.
-High demand for skilled labor will continue to grow, especially considering the market is characterized by a low birth rate and an increasing life expectancy, signalling the local workforce must be complemented with additional labor.
-This article shares insights into how to take advantage of the German talent pools and what tips to bear in mind when considering entering this market.
+Germany is home to the largest economy in Europe and one of the lowest unemployment rates in the EU, making it an attractive yet competitive labour market.
+High demand for skilled labour will continue to grow, especially considering the market is characterised by a low birth rate and an increasing life expectancy, signalling the local workforce must be complemented with additional labour.
+This article shares insights into how to take advantage of the German talent pools and what tips to bear in mind when considering to enter into this market.

 The market at a glance

 Those who work for pay or profit for at least one hour a week, or who have a job but are temporarily not at work due to illness, leave or industrial action